Navy Band Kiel

 Navy Band Kiel (Marinemusikkorps Kiel) is a military band of the German Navy responsible for raising the esprit de corps or morale of personnel of the Navy.
-The 50 member band has an area of responsibility for the northern German state of Schleswig-Holstein.
+The 50 professional musicians has an area of responsibility for the northern German state of Schleswig-Holstein.
 It also covers the entire coastal region of Germany on the North and Baltic Seas, with the states of Lower Saxony and Mecklenburg-Vorpommern as well as the cities of Bremen and Hamburg.